 As we have mentioned here often, an increasing number of companies that are interested in doing everything they can to improve both productivity and employee retention are focusing on employee and workplace wellness.
 And besides improving profitability and employee retention healthier employees also leads to lowered company healthcare costs in many cases.

+Therefore, suggesting you all make use of a fitness app is a great idea right now.
 But with over 165,000 mobile health apps on the market, how do you choose which wellness apps to use?
 Which apps will increase employee wellness and wellness program participation?
-Here's a look at some of the most effective.
+Here’s a look at some of the most effective.

 Welltok is an enterprise health management platform that will allow your employees to create custom health and wellness goals, track their fitness levels and even exercise their brains.
 It also has elements of a social network, allowing users to share and swap recipes, health motivations and more.